Office of the United Nations High Commissioner for Human Rights: High Commissioner for Human Rights (Under-Secretary-General)

-The United Nations High Commissioner for Human Rights, accountable to the Secretary-General, is responsible for all the activities of the OHCHR, as well as for its administration, and carries out the functions specifically assigned to him or her by the UN General Assembly in its resolution 48/141 of 20 December 1993 and subsequent resolutions of policy-making bodies.
-It advises the Secretary-General on the policies of the United Nations in the area of human rights, ensures that substantive and administrative support is given to the projects, activities, organs and bodies of the human rights program, represents the Secretary-General at meetings of human rights organs and at other human rights events, and carries out special assignments as decided by the Secretary-General.
-As well as those human rights that are currently included in legally binding treaties, the High Commissioner also promotes human rights yet to be recognized in international law (such as the adoption of economic, social and cultural rights as a strategic priority, which are not all currently recognized in international legal instruments).
+The United Nations high commissioner for human rights, accountable to the secretary-general, is responsible for all the activities of the OHCHR.
+He or she advises the Secretary-General on human rights issues, ensures that substantive and administrative support is given to the projects, activities, organs and bodies of the human rights programme, represents the secretary-general at meetings of human rights organs and at other human rights events, and carries out special assignments as decided by the secretary-general.
+In addition to human rights in legally binding treaties, the high commissioner also promotes human rights not yet recognized in international law, including economic, social and cultural rights.

 Deputy High Commissioner for Human Rights (Assistant Secretary-General)

-The United Nations High Commissioner for Human Rights, in the performance of his or her activities, is assisted by a Deputy High Commissioner who acts as Officer-in-Charge during the absence of the High Commissioner.
-In addition, the Deputy High Commissioner carries out specific substantive and administrative assignments as decided by the High Commissioner.
-The Deputy is accountable to the High Commissioner.
+The deputy high commissioner lends specific substantive and administrative support to the high commissioner.

-The current Deputy High Commissioner for Human Rights is the Australian national Kate Gilmore.
+The current deputy high commissioner is Kate Gilmore.

 Assistant Secretary-General for Human Rights (UN Headquarters New York)

-The Assistant Secretary-General for Human Rights (not to be confused with the Deputy High Commissioner, who is also an Assistant Secretary-General) based in New York City heads the New York Office of the High Commissioner.
-The New York Office represents the High Commissioner at United Nations Headquarters in New York and promotes the integration of human rights in policy processes and activities undertaken by inter-governmental and inter-agency bodies at the United Nations.
+The assistant secretary-general for Human Rights heads the New York Office of the High Commissioner.
+The New York Office represents the high commissioner at United Nations Headquarters in New York and promotes the integration of human rights in policy processes and activities undertaken by UN inter-governmental and inter-agency bodies, including General Assembly and the Economic and Social Council.